 The Youth Justice Act 1997

 The Youth Justice Act 1997 (Tas) governs the processes for young offenders in the Magistrates Court (Youth Justice Division) and the Supreme Court.
 This includes the responsibility to determine both care and protection matters and summary criminal proceedings in respect of young people.
-Amendments to the Youth Justice Act were tabled in Parliament in late 2012 and commenced on March 1, 2014.
-Some further changes begin on October 1, 2014.

 The Magistrates Court (Youth Justice Division) is a court of summary jurisdiction that deals with offences other than prescribed offences.
 Prescribed offences are offences cannot be dealt with in the Youth Justice Division.
 Instead, they must either be dealt with in the criminal or general division of the magistrates court (just like any other adult matter) or if they are particularly serious they may need to be dealt with in the Supreme Court.
 A court under the Youth Justice Act is made up of a single magistrate to hear the charges against the defendant.